polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Branching and conditional execution

 Magic Lambda contains the following slots.
-Most of these slots also have async (wait.) overrides, which will be executed asynchronously using async tasks from .Net.
+Most of these slots have async overrides that will be automatically chosen by Magic if possible.

 ### [if]